 The Untold History of Softball and the Women Who Made the Game

-A regularly updated collection of photos related to the book
+A periodically updated collection of photos related to the book

 Around this time last year, I wrote an article for Smithsonian about a group of Los Angeles women’s softball players who briefly switched to football in the late 1930s.
 They only played a few games, but their proximity to Hollywood plus the perceived novelty of women playing a historically men’s-only sport led to a flurry of national media coverage, including a photo spread in Life magazine.
 Now that it’s almost Super Bowl time again, I thought it would be fun to revisit that story and introduce some details that didn’t make it into the article.